christian-a/RepData_PeerAssessment1/PA1_template.md

 adf$dow <- ifelse(wday(adf$date) %in% c(1, 7), "weekend", "weekday")
 adf$dow <- factor(adf$dow)
 ```

+Using the wday function of the lubridate package, a new factor variable is
+introduces which differenciate the weekdays (Monday, Tuesday, Wednesday, Thursday,
+Friday) and the days at weekend (Saturday, Sunday).
+wday starts with Sun as first day (1) and Sat and last day (7) of a week.

 2. Make a panel plot containing a time series plot (i.e. type = "l") of the
 5-minute interval (x-axis) and the average number of steps taken, averaged